 - Can feel heavy after running for a while with full bottle

 6. Salomon XA Reflective Cap

 To stay safe when running outside, you need to use your head.
-The XA Reflective Cap from Salomon doesn’t just keep the sun out of your eyes; it also helps increase your ability to be seen on the road.
-Reflective trim circles the entire hat for 360-degree visibility.
+The XA Reflective Cap from Salomon doesn’t just keep the sun out of your eyes; it also helps increase your visibility on the road.
+Reflective trim circles the entire hat, for 360-degree visibility.

 Inside the hat, a sweatband keeps sweat from running down your forehead and into your eyes.
-The bill also blocks sunshine to increase your visibility.
+The bill also blocks sunshine to improve vision.
 Hats are available in small, medium, large and extra-large sizes.

 - Reflective trim creates 360-degree visibility

 - 100% polyester makes hat breathable

 - For maximum safety, other reflective gear also required

 7. Sennheiser CX 685

 Love to listen to music while on the move?
 For best results, you’ll want headphones like the Sennheiser CX 685s, which are specifically designed for strenuous activities such as running.